gpstar81/GPStar-proton-pack/BARGRAPH.md

 |         | C2 |   |   |   |   |   | C5 |   |   | C6 | C7 |    |    |    |    |    |    | C4 | C3 |    |    | C1 |
 |         |    |   |   |   |   |   |    |   |   |    |    |    | L3 |    | L2 | L4 |    |    |    |    | L1 |    |

 ### Inverted Bargraph Sequences

 If your bargraph is inverted or upside down, you can either flip it physically in the wand, or you can invert / de-invert it from within the EEPROM Configuration Menu System.
 Please see the [EEPROM Menu System](OPERATION_EEPROM.md) guide for more information.

+### 30-Segment Bargraph

+As of firmware 5.4.0, the GPStar Neutrona Wand board will also support a 30-segment bargraph controlled by the same HT16K33 LED multiplexer chip as the 28-segment.
+This bargraph is in development and is intended to be a drop-in replacement for any wand type that offers a more prop-accurate appearance.
+This document will be updated as soon as more information is available.